Which Parts of the Brain Are Responsible for Balance and Equilibrium?

 The Cerebellum: The Brain’s Internal Balancer

 Next up in the balance equation is the cerebellum, a small but mighty structure located at the back of your brain.
-Often called the brain’s "internal balancer," the cerebellum integrates input from the vestibular system, proprioception, and motor commands to fine-tune movements and maintain coordination.
+Often called the brain’s "internal balancer," the cerebellum integrates input from the vestibular system, somatosensory system, and motor commands to fine-tune movements and maintain coordination.
 (3, 4, 5)

 Fine-Tuning Movement